alidanapour/chip8_emulator/Product_Document.md

 - CPU set-up: At the beginning or when the emulator resets, the memory, stack, and registers will have suitable default values.

 - 35 Opcodes: Correctly implemented 35/36 opcodes based on the specifications in [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
-According to Cowgod's and other references, the opcode `0nnn - SYS addr` is only used on the old computers and is ignored by modern interpreters, so we did not implement it and it has been confirmed not to interefere with any ROMs tested so far.
+According to Cowgod's and other references, the opcode `0nnn - SYS addr` is only used on old computers and is ignored by modern interpreters, so we did not implement it and it has been confirmed not to interefere with any ROMs tested so far.

 - Decode Opcode: This feature is a part of the visualizer's instruction display deliverable and has been developed ahead of time.
 For now, users can simply enter any opcode (say `00E0`) and click `Submit` which will print the corresponding instruction onto the page.